Golden Eagle

 Animal Facts

-• Carnivore: eats smaller to medium sized mammals like rabbits, ground squirrels, foxes, or even young deer
+Carnivore: mainly eat rabbits, squirrels, foxes, martens, and even young deer

 Our Animals